-In the Sahtu Region, ITI participates in the Sahtu Regional Training Partnership, which coordinates employment and training programs in the region.
-The North Slave Regional Partnership is another collaborative partnership where representatives of Aboriginal, territorial, federal and municipal governments collaborate with the mining industry to discuss and develop strategies.
+The North Slave Regional Partnership is a collaborative partnership where representatives of Aboriginal, territorial, federal and municipal governments collaborate with the mining industry to discuss and develop strategies.
 This includes many programs that relate to the mining industry, including safety courses, apprenticeship programs, and more.

-Economic Development Officer Transfer Agreements
+Economic Development Officer (EDO) Transfer Agreements

 EDO Transfer Agreements are made with NWT communities to allow them to hire community economic development staff.
-The goal is a network of community EDOs working toward promoting business development in the NWT.
+The goal is a network of community Economic Development Officers working toward promoting business development in the NWT.
 These regional EDOs assist in new business development and expansion they also provide counselling in business network development, funding and access to market data.
 Transfer agreements are in place in Gamètì, Łutselk'e, Wekweètì, and Whatì.